Contact us Get the Best Software Development Team for Your Next Project By now, every

-That’s why you (or the project manager) need to communicate proactively to deactivate those knowledge silos as you see them forming.
+That’s why you (or the engineering manager) need to communicate proactively to deactivate those knowledge silos as you see them forming.
 That means that you have to keep everyone on the loop about the things that affect the project, be them changes in requirements, tests feedback, variations in the market, and any other thing that can compromise the development.

 To do so, you have to be transparent about the things that happen with the project.
 Share your thoughts and doubts with the nearshoring team, have a meeting with the whole team to discuss unexpected issues, and send emails to document everything while making sure that all team members have the information they need to succeed.
 It might feel redundant sometimes, but it’s better to repeat yourself than to suffer from the actions of members unaware of important changes.
 Naturally, your development provider has to take a lead in this but it’s important for you to pay attention to it.

 This one is one of the most effective tips here.
 If you hire an appropriate partner, you’ll be relieved of most of the things we’ve listed here.
 How so?
 Because an experienced nearshore partner like BairesDev already has a solid communication process in place to ensure that there aren’t any problems between you and the development company.